stratdev3/SimpleW/documentation/simplew/docs/guide/what-is-simplew.md

 But there is more: the .NET environment suffers from a major issue :
 > **There is only one _professionally accepted_ web server**.
-> ASP.NET Core is the de facto standard and if you're not using it, you're considered a serious... amateur.
+> ASP.NET Core is the de facto standard, and choosing something else is often viewed as an amateur decision.

 **That's a shame !** Not only does an ecosystem need alternatives to grow and improve, but no single product can cover 100% of its users’ needs.
-I'm certainly not claiming to replace ASP.NET Core or event compete with it, but I want to bring something different in an opinionated way.
+I'm certainly not claiming to replace ASP.NET Core or even compete with it, but I want to bring something different in an opinionated way.
 And I'm not the only one, other devs have done the same :

 - [NetCoreServer](https://github.com/chronoxor/NetCoreServer): still the state of the art in terms of performance and design!
 - [Fast-Endpoints](https://fast-endpoints.com/): built on top of ASP.NET Core, but with a cleaner and nicer API!